maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >
 ## Threads
 ### Calin
->[!todo]- 2.
+>[!done]- 2.
 Write a program that creates 4 threads and had 3 global variables v5, v2, v3.
 Each thread generates a random number and:
 >- if the number is multiple of 2 increments v2
 >- if the number is multiple of 3, increments v3